What you need to know about hearing loss in the workplace

 What to do if you’re already experiencing hearing loss related to your job

 Hearing loss happens gradually over time.
 Most workers only realize the harm they’ve suffered when it’s too late.
 Although the South Carolina workers’ comp insurance program covers hearing loss in the workplace, it can be challenging to prove that the company is responsible.
 This is where the skills of an experienced workers’ compensation lawyer are especially helpful.
-Contact the experts at The Clardy Law Firm for assistance with your pursuit for benefits.
+Contact The Clardy Law Firm for assistance with your pursuit for benefits.
 We’ll help you get the compensation you need to cover your medical expenses and lost wages.